Vali0/bitbucket-notifications/README.md

 * Implement jira OAuth2 authentication
 * Add functions description in README
 * Get all emails from bitbucket group assigned to given project and send email to them instead of hardcoding them in index file
+* Fill up releases(set fix version to a ticket) automatically

 # Known issues
 * All TODO across the code